openebs-archive/openebs-docs/docs/scheduler.md

 ## Step 2

 Modify the configuration for scheduling pods in the *openebs-operator.yaml* file.
-You can either use NODE_SELECTOR or TAINTS method as follows:
+You can use NODE_SELECTOR method as follows:

 ### NODE_SELECTOR method (preferred) ([Why?](/docs/next/scheduler.html#selecting-between-node-selector-method-taint-method))